 The mobile version is a little lighter on features than the desktop.
-On the main screen, you can change your server location, view your IP, and see how long you’ve been connected.
+In the main screen, you can change your server location, view your IP address, and see how long you’ve been connected.

-Then if you click the settings icon in the top right hand corner, you’ll land in the Setting tab.
-Although, the only actual setting here is your connection protocol which you can change from IKEv2 to IPSec.
+If you click the gear icon in the top right-hand corner, you’ll land in the Setting tab.
+Although, the only actual settings here are an option to disable Automatic Reconnect and change your connection protocol.
 Other than that, you can access your account information and connection log (which you have the option to clear).

-There’s definitely nothing wrong with either app, but they’re missing features that some users may miss, such as ad and malware blocking options.
+There’s definitely nothing wrong with either app, but they’re lacking features that some users may miss, such as ad and malware blocking options.

 Servers and performance

-PrivateVPN’s website states that they have 80+ servers in 52 countries.
-According to its server list, this includes two each in Germany, Sweden, Netherlands, and UK, and six in the US.
-The number of server locations in terms of countries covered is higher than many other providers.
-However, the total number of servers is tiny compared to say ExpressVPN with over 1,500 or CyberGhost with more than 850.
+PrivateVPN’s website states that it has 80+ servers in 56 countries.
+According to the server list, this includes multiple in some European countries and six in the US.
+The number of server locations in terms of countries covered is higher than for many other providers.
+However, the total number of servers is tiny compared to say ExpressVPN with over 1,500 or CyberGhost with more than 1,200.

 Thankfully, the small network of servers doesn’t correlate to poor performance.
 We were able to stream 1080p video seamlessly with no buffering while connected to servers in New York, Los Angeles, and London, from the test location in Canada.
 There were also no issues when playing games using the same servers.
 Connecting to different servers rarely took more than a few seconds, and there were no dropped connections observed while surfing, downloading, or streaming.